gentcys/gentcys.github.io/_pages/about.md

 ## Skills

-* Responsible for back-end web development implemented by PHP/Laravel
+* Responsible for back-end web development implemented by Java/Spring
 * Demonstrated front-end pages with HTML/Bootstrap/AngularJS
 * Designed the structure of MySQL databases and tables
 * Optimized database query speed, such as split databases and tables, created indexes
 * Handled everything from small to large projects by Git

-As you can see, PHP and Laravel are my majority tools at my working time.
+As you can see, Java and Spring are my majority tools at my working time.
 I am willing to use Ruby and Ruby on Rails to implement pet projects after my work.
 BTW, I'm an enthusiast for Emacs.

 ## Experience

+### 2018-03 ~ 2019-12: Fuzhou Wangle Network Technology Co.,Ltd.

-### 2016-04 ~ present: Fuzhou Meishenghuo Network Technology Ltd.
+### 2016-04 ~ 2018-03: Fuzhou Meishenghuo Network Technology Co.,Ltd.

 * Maintenanced existing features of a property management system
 * Created a report module of the property management system